 Looking to road trip Aussie-style?
 You’ll need at least three weeks in order to really take in all the sights.
 Spend one week on the North Island of New Zealand, then a week in Sydney, and round out the vacation with a week in Cairns.
 Australia is huge, so it’s best to rent or take your vehicle in order to get around efficiently.

 A mini road trip through Southern Italy is just what the doctor ordered after being stuck inside.
 Driving along the cliffside coastline offers gorgeous views that you can take in at a slower pace.
-Eileen wrote about her travels from Amalfi to Sorrento, Pompeii and other charming cities.
+Eileen wrote about her travels from Amalfi to Sorrento, Pompeii and other lovely cities.
 To really get a taste of what Italy has to offer, take to the road and soak it all in.
+This is one of the best road trip ideas for those who love slow travel and European charm!

 Before you set out on any of these adventures, make sure you read our checklist for how to make a successful road trip.
 And of course, follow CDC and public health protocols as they develop, whatever they may be.
 Wherever you end up this summer, getting outside and breathing in the fresh air is always the best course of action!